 Several Computer Classroom

 Consider if you want them to be clustered together or spread apart around the room.
 Initially, I always kept mine together because it seemed like the thing to do.
 However, it was hard to manage the noise level.
 Also, it was too crowded if I had more than one student working on a computer as I often do for interactive games.
 This year I spread them out around the room and was very happy with that decision.

-- Post expectations for technology use near the technology so you and the students can reference it throughout the school year.
+Post expectations for technology use near the technology so you and the students can reference it throughout the school year.
 Also, post the expectations for how to put away and clean up technology when a student is done.
 This will help you maintain an organized space.